How To Read A Dog Food Label

 Chicken and Egg

-Are high in beta-carotene that can be converted to vitamin A, which helps in vision.
+They are high in beta-carotene that can be converted to vitamin A, which helps in vision.
 AAFCO requirements call for a minimum of 5,000 IU/kg in the canine diet.

 Rich in beta-carotene and vitamin C, which are antioxidants that can limit cell damage and promote a robust immune system.